 What is Art Therapy?

-By integrating creativity with psychological support, art therapy empowers individuals to navigate challenges, discover resilience, and create meaningful change in their lives.
+By integrating creativity with psychological support, art therapy empowers individuals to navigate life’s complexities, access inner strengths, and create lasting change.

 "The aim of art is not to represent the outward appearance of things, but their inward significance."
 Aristotle.